AdroitAnandAI/Multiple-MLP-Architectures-on-MNIST-database-using-Keras/README.md

-# MultipleMLP Architectures using Keras on MNIST #
+# Multiple MLP Architectures using Keras on MNIST #

 To use different MLP architectures having different number of layers on the famous MNIST database.
 Tweaking methods like dropouts, batch normalization are applied and cross entropy loss is being tracked for analysis and comparison between architectures.